FlorianFrank/MemTestX/README.md

 This command will start the Docker container, compile the firmware, and copy the resulting `MemoryController.elf` into the `software/memory_evaluator_stm32f429/bin` folder.

 To flash the device, OpenOCD integrated within the CLion IDE was used.
-For more details, refer to the [`README.md`](/software/memory_evaluator_stm32f429/README.md) file.
+For more details, refer to the [`README.md`](/software/memory_evaluator_stm32f429/README.md) file found within the respective folder.

 ### Run the scheduler